Technology Overview

 A

-.
-Some fields might allow multiple responses, which is why we provide aposition
+Proposal Field Valuecontains a response to a givenApplication Form Field.
+Some fields might allow multiple responses, which is why we provide aposition.

 The thinking is that when a new proposal is being written, a Grant Management System could ask the PDC “is there any pre-populated data we should use for this organization?”